 Based on these different types, I am listing a few cryptos that have bright future and that are, in my opinion, worth holding.

-NEO is a popular cryptocurrency that supports smart-contracts and has been referred to as the “Chinese Ethereum” as it provides similar functionality, including support for DAPPS and ICOs.
+NEO is surely one of the most known staking coins – it is a popular cryptocurrency that supports smart-contracts and has been referred to as the “Chinese Ethereum” as it provides similar functionality, including support for DAPPS and ICOs.
 This platform is being developed by Onchain, a Shanghai-based company, which started out life as “Antshares” and just recently went through a rebrand to become known as NEO.

 Alongside the coin “NEO” there is another one called “GAS,” which can be staked in an NEO wallet for a nice return.